 When it comes to agricultural and equine litigation, I work on the principle that there is no point having an argument about having an argument.
 Rather, it’s about stepping back and try to be objective about the problem, while I form a constructive relationship with the other side to get the job done.
 I’m a strong advocate of alternative dispute resolution and mediation, and if a case doesn’t need to go to court, I’ll do everything I can to keep it out of one.

-I’m passionate about farming – if I weren’t a lawyer, I would have certainly been a farmer instead!
+I’m passionate about farming – if I weren’t a water and fishery lawyer, I would have certainly been a farmer instead!
 I’ve built up a national reputation in my field, and regularly present and lecture on contentious issues concerning agricultural land.
 I relish the challenge a lot of my work presents and there’s nothing more satisfying than knowing that I’ve helped a family or business to keep farming well.

 As a horse-owner myself, I love racing and have been actively involved in point-to-point events for years.
 I also love walking in the British countryside; to me, there’s no finer place on Earth.